cocotb/cocotb/documentation/source/troubleshooting.rst

 Check your environment
 ----------------------

-To see if your environment is the issue, look at the value of the ``LD_LIBRARY_PATH`` environment variable.
+To see if your environment is the issue, look at the value of the :envvar:`LD_LIBRARY_PATH` environment variable.
 Ensure the first path in the colon-deliminated list is the path to the libstdc++ that shipped with the compiler you used to build cocotb.

 .. code:: shell